State Library Victoria: Chess Collection

-National edeposit (NED)
+National eDeposit (NED)

 As a member library of National and State Libraries Australia (NSLA), the organisation collaborated on the creation of the national edeposit (NED) system, which enables publishers from all over Australia to upload electronic publications as per the 2016 amendment to the Copyright Act 1968 and other regional legislation relating to legal deposit, and makes these publications publicly accessible online (depending on access conditions) from anywhere via Trove.
 As CEO of State Library Victoria and Chair of NSLA, Kate Torney played an important role on the steering committee, which met 100 times during the two-year build phase of the project.

-Other services

-State Library Victoria provides education programmes for community and schools, conferences such as Reading Matters and library research fellowships.
-The library is home to the Centre for Youth Literature and the Inside a dog young adult fiction community.
-From 1994 to 2014 it managed the Vicnet community internet service.

 In popular culture

-The exterior of the library is prominently featured at the conclusion of the post-World War III-set movie On the Beach.
+The exterior of the Library is prominently featured at the conclusion of the post-World War III-set movie On the Beach.

 Rock band Faker shot the music video for their 2005 single "Hurricane" in the La Trobe Reading Room.

+The La Trobe Reading Room was featured in the 2012 film Any Questions for Ben?, in the scene in which Ben discusses the prospect of addressing his alma mater with his mentor, Sam.

 The La Trobe Reading Room is the setting for a confrontation between Justin Theroux's character Kevin Garvey and a librarian in the fourth episode of the third season of the critically acclaimed HBO drama series The Leftovers.

+Parts of the Library were used for the SBS series Safe Home.